Next Level Money, Next Level Life

 - Evaluate whether you should buy instead of rent.
 Definitely, check out house hacking.

 - Housing is likely your biggest expenses, so do what you can to live rent free

 - Read one of the best money books

 - Evaluate your commuting costs and try to save money on them

 - If you plan to go out for food, here’s how to save money eating out

 - The next time you plan to buy anything learn how to calculate the true cost

 - Fight lifestyle inflation – stop spending more money even though you’re making more

 BTW – I am opening up one more private coaching spot and I’m looking for the right fit.
-If you are interested in working with me and you’d like to apply sign up below.
+If you are interested in working with me one-on-one, schedule some time and let’s go from there.